tlack/edison-oled-msg/README.md

 Not fully tested.
 Probably disruptive toward battery life.
 No control of contrast.
 No option to blank screen after timeout.
 Should graph.
 No temperature control.
 No ability to switch to/from AP.

+## Fine print

+Totally jacked from Sparkfun's `oled_pong` example, so I guess that means this is GPLv3 as well.

+Written in Miami at [Building.co](http://building.co).

 ## Contact

 @tlack